PyTables/PyTables/doc/source/usersguide/libref.rst

 .. attribute:: Description._v_nestedDescr

     A nested list of pairs of (name, format) tuples for all the columns under this table or nested column.
-You can use this as the dtype and descr
-    arguments of NumPy array and
-    NestedRecArray (see :class:`NestedRecArray`) factories, respectively.
+You can use this as the dtype and descr arguments of NumPy array and NestedRecArray (see :ref:`NestedRecArrayClassDescr`) factories, respectively.

 .. attribute:: Description._v_nestedFormats